JackieHanLab/iNPS/README.md

 -c, --chrname| Specify the name (or abbreviation) of the chromosome, if you would like to do nucleosome detection **ONLY on ONE single chromosome**.
 For nucleosome detection on ***multiple chromosomes, please do NOT use this parameter***, software will detect nucleosome on each chromosome *ONE-BY-ONE* in the input data as default.
 -l, --chrlength | The length of the chromosome. **ONLY used for nucleosome detection on ONE single chromosome**.
 If you do NOT use this parameter, software will find the maximum coordinate in the input data to represent the chromosome length as default.
 For nucleosome detection on ***multiple chromosomes, please do NOT use this parameter***.
 The length of each chromosome will be determined by the tag with maximum coordinate of the corresponding chromosome respectively.
 --s_p | “s” or “p”, default = s. **Set to “p” if the input data is paired-end tags.** Otherwise, set to “s” or use the default setting if the input data is single-end tags.
---pe_max | The superior limit of the length of paired-end tags, default = 200.
+--pe_max | The superior limit of the length of paired-end tags, `default = 200`.
 The tags longer than the cutoff will be ignored. **This parameter is ONLY available for paired-end sequencing data.** Please avoid using too large value.
---pe_min | The inferior limit of the length of paired-end tags, default = 100.
+--pe_min | The inferior limit of the length of paired-end tags, `default = 100`.
 The tags shorter than the cutoff will be ignored. **This parameter is ONLY available for paired-end sequencing data.** Please avoid using too small value.

-4. Examples:
+## 4. Examples:
-* Example 1:
+### * Example 1:
 `$ python3 iNPS_V1.2.2.py -i /PathA/InputFile.bed -o /PathB/Output -c chr1 -l 247249719`
 &nbsp;&nbsp;&nbsp;&nbsp;Do nucleosome detection ONLY on chromosome 1, as the parameter “-c” has been set to “chr1”.
 And since the “-l” has been set to 247249719, the maximum coordinate of resulted nucleosome profiles will be 247249719.
 The output files are listed in the following table: